The Ronkonkoma Hub is open (at least, part of it) and it looks great! Usually, I would thrilled! It checks so many boxes:

 You can get all this for $2,300/month!

-Even worse than the exaggerations on their website, the company, with state support, have forcibly pushed out many businesses without any support for where they relocate to.
+Even worse than the exaggerations on their website, the company, with state backing, has forcibly pushed out many businesses without any support for where they relocate to.
 Landowners are being offered “fair market value” and are being told to take it or leave it.
 Worse, renters have no financial support to cover any costs associated with relocation.

 Much of the initial press labelled these businesses as “blighted” while, in reality, they probably employed more people in the long term than these apartments ever could.
 Here’s a list of the businesses that I could find that have been kicked out: